-Cognitive behavioral therapy is typically used for older children to help process the fears of separation.
-CBT helps the child to notice the negative thoughts (such as “mom will never come back”) and change the thoughts to more rational thoughts (such as “mom is going to work and will pick me up after work”).
+CBT is typically used for older children to help process the fears of separation.
+CBT helps the child to notice the negative thoughts (such as “mom will never come back”) and change the thoughts to more rational thought (such as “mom is going to work and will pick me up after work”).
 CBT has been shown effective in clinical studies with many types of anxiety in children, including separation anxiety.

 Exposure therapy is a type of therapy used to expose the child to small doses of fear, in this case, separation from the caregiver.
 This might look like the caregiver stepping out of the office for a few minutes and returning.
 Then, the caregiver steps out for a more extended period.
 This type of therapy shows the child they are safe even when their fear (the separation) is present, and the caregiver will return.

-Separation anxiety in children, especially in severe cases, can be very disruptive to a family’s daily functioning.
-While children usually outgrow it, parents that are concerned that their child’s separation anxiety is not appropriate for their age, or maybe a sign of a larger problem, should consult with their doctor.
+Separation anxiety in children, especially in severe cases, can be very disruptive to the family.
+While it typically does pass as children grow up, parents who are concerned that their child’s separation anxiety is not appropriate for their age, or that it may be part of a larger problem, should consult with their doctor.
 The good news is that the treatment options are diverse and can be effective.